 It is absolutely essential that you view adoption as a LIFETIME commitment before you even consider offering a home to any DBARC animal, bearing always in mind that we do not sell animals but instead seek responsible adopters who will care for them for life.

-We are very disappointed when people are Time-wasters in this way, nearly as disappointed as we are when people take on animals then return them after a short time without having the compassion and understanding to work with them, perhaps with training classes or with our advice and help.
-After all, any relationship, whether with animals or people, requires work and commitment!
-So please THINK very carefully before you book or adopt an animal.
+Please THINK very carefully before you book or adopt an animal.
 This is not a decision to be taken lightly, but it is essential that you have done all your thinking before you offer a home to an innocent little soul who has already faced rejection and trauma.
 There will be many more animals, so do not rush your choice or compromise the chances for an individual animal.

-Our suggested minimum donation for one of our dogs is £180
+Our suggested minimum donation for one of our dogs is £250

 Donations made by adopters are a vital contribution to our funds.
 They are not compulsory, as a good home is the first consideration for our animals.
 Our adopters almost invariably wish to make a donation at the time of adoption however, and the above suggestion represent approx. half the average cost to our charity of preparing each dog for rehoming, although many do cost the charity a lot more due to health and other problems.
 We try our best to give all animals in our care whatever help they need.
 Therefore larger donations are always much appreciated